worldpeaceenginelabs/ZERO-DOLLAR-CRYPTOCARD/README.md

 # The app

-### For starters, we get the ball rolling and start with Sustainable Development Goal #2
+### For starters, we get the ball rolling and start with Sustainable Development Goal #1 and #2

 ### Get yourself three meals a day, no matter what.
+Have a safe sleep at night.

 ### ZeroDollar.app will connect you with your local food waste economy.